A: No, it doesn’t. One of the main things we focus on here at Stone Ridge is to make the patient experience one that’s very comfortable and enjoyable.

-Dental patients in San Antonio that are struggling with missing one or both arches of teeth are great candidates for All On Four if:
+Dental patients in San Antonio that are struggling with missing one or both arches of teeth are great candidates for this dental implant technology if:

-It sounds impossible, we know, but it’s true, and the secret is the streamlined process.
+It sounds impossible, we know, but it’s true, and the secret is the streamlined dental implant treatment.

 The anesthesiologist will administer an IV sedative so that the process is painless and you aren’t uncomfortable.
 If necessary, remaining decayed teeth are extracted and in some cases, a bone graft is needed which is also done in this step.